hgrandy94/health-analytics/README.md

 2. A Microsoft Fabric capacity - a trial license is sufficient: https://learn.microsoft.com/en-us/fabric/fundamentals/fabric-trial

-In this tutorial, you'll learn how to transform raw data csv using Dataflows Gen2 and Spark Notebooks in Microsoft Fabric to structured tables in a Fabric Lakehouse.
+In this tutorial, you'll learn how to transform raw data csv using Dataflows Gen2 in Microsoft Fabric to structured tables in a Fabric Lakehouse.
 Once you've landed the data in the Lakehouse, you'll then create a semantic model which is the backend that powers Power BI reports.
 The last step is visualizing the cleansed data in a Power BI report.

 Below is an explanation of the assets you'll find in this repository:
 - data/